The EBU Examination Committee annually organises 3 assessments; each assessment is held once per year.

 The EBU In-Service Assessment is a formative assessment; it allows the candidates to evaluate their current knowledge base against the current European standards.
 This assessment encourages teacher and student reflection and is used to inform the teaching and learning process.

 European Board Examinations in Urology

 The European Board Examinations in Urology are summative assessments and consist of 2 parts: Written and Oral Examination.
 Participation is subject to eligibility.
 The period between the EBU written examination and the EBU oral examination may not exceed 5 years.

 Online Written Examination (Part I)

 The purpose of the EBU Online Written Examination is to determine whether the candidate demonstrates the minimum level of knowledge recognised by the EBU Examination Committee.
 The examination consists of 100 MCQ on the entire range of urological topics including basic science, and must be completed within 2 hours.

 Oral Examination (Part II)

 The objective of the EBU Oral Examination is to test the candidate’s ability to evaluate and manage common cases in every day practice.
 The candidate will be given 3 clinical cases which represent a wide spectrum of urologic practice.

 The FEBU diploma and title are considered as a mark of excellence, an added qualification and an asset to the individual’s CV and portfolio.
 The FEBU diploma has no legal value; it does not confer the legal right to practice urology in Europe or elsewhere.
-The FEBU diploma qualifies for 50 CME credit points (category 3).
+The FEBU diploma qualifies for 50 CPD credit points (category 3).